 Lifting and Squats

-I’m a powerlifter and I’ve been really loving the Reebok Legacy Lifter 2 for my squat sessions.
+I’m a powerlifter and I’ve been loving the Reebok Legacy Lifter 2 for my squat sessions.
 The sturdy heel provides you with a nice grounded and anchored feeling and the toe box is wide enough to grip the floor well whether you’re squatting or performing other movements where a heel wedge is desired.

 The strap also provides a nice level of security and I haven’t noticed any issues with the strap coming undone during my heavier squats.